-Since 2006, each year the LFA has selected a theme which helps to set the direction of the festival.
+Every year the LFA has selected a theme to reflect the state of the world and the industry as well as shape the direction of the festival.
 And each year our amazing community of event organisers put on events which respond to that year’s theme.

 Having a theme means that the vast majority of our events are unique, timely and relevant – and have been created especially for the festival.

-Now is your chance to propose the theme for the 2022 LFA.
+Now is your chance to propose the theme for LFA 2023.
+SUBMIT YOUR IDEA HERE.

-Following the enthusiasm and success of the theme open call, for 2022 we will again be opening up the process of proposing the theme for the festival.
-Our Curation Panel will be announced in September and the final theme will be announced later this year, followed by our call for events in early 2022.
+Following the enthusiasm and success of the theme open call, for LFA 2023 we are again opening up the process of proposing the theme for the festival.
+Our Curation Panel and theme will be announced in October.

 So what makes a good theme?